VinePPO: Refining Credit Assignment in RL Training of LLMs: Experimental Setup

 \section{Experimental Setup}

-\paragraph{Datasets and Pretrained LLMs} We conduct our experiments using LLMs that show strong performance on mathematical reasoning: DeepSeekMath 7B \citep{Shao2024:DeepSeekMath} and RhoMath 1.1B \citep{Lin2024:Rho1}, both of which have been trained on diverse mathematical and natural language corpora.
-Having different sized models allows evaluating the effect of scaling.
-We focus on mathematical reasoning datasets MATH \citep{MATH}, consisting of \emph{competition-level} mathematical problems, and GSM8K \citep{gsm8k}, containing simpler \emph{grade-school level} math word problems.
-Both datasets are well-established and present a range of difficulty levels that allow for comprehensive evaluation.
-For each dataset, we finetune the base LLMs on its respective training sets to obtain the initial SFT policy ($\pi_\mathrm{ref}$).
-In all experiments, we employ \emph{full-parameter finetuning} to allow utilization of models' full capacity \citep{sun2023comparative, biderman2024lora}.
+\paragraph{Datasets and Pretrained LLMs} We conduct experiments on publicly available LLMs and datasets to ensure reproducibility.
+We use base versions of DeepSeekMath 7B \citep{Shao2024:DeepSeekMath} and RhoMath 1.1B \citep{Lin2024:Rho1} which are pretrained on mathematical and natural language corpora.
+We chose mathematical reasoning datasets MATH \citep{MATH}, \emph{competition-level} mathematical problems, and GSM8K \citep{gsm8k}, simpler \emph{grade-school level} math word problems.
+Both datasets are well-established and present a range of difficulty levels.
+For each dataset, we finetune the base LLM on its respective training set to obtain the initial SFT policy ($\pi_\mathrm{ref}$).
+Throughout the paper, model names refer ones initialized from these SFT checkpoints.
+We employ \emph{full-parameter finetuning} to leverage the models' full capacity \citep{biderman2024lora}.

-\paragraph{Evaluation} We evaluate model performance on the test sets of each dataset, using accuracy (Pass@1) as our primary metric, which measures the correctness of the final answers produced by the models.
-As our baseline, we adopt the standard PPO framework, as commonly implemented for LLM finetuning \citep{Ouyang2022:InstructGPT, Huang2024:NPlusPPODetails}.
-Additionally, we compare them against RL-free methods that doesn't have explicit credit assignment mechanisms: RestEM \citep{restem}, a form of Iterative Rejection Finetuning \citep{reft,exit} and DPO$^+$ \citep{Pal2024:DPOP}, variant of DPO with strong performance on reasoning tasks.
-All methods are initialized from the same SFT checkpoint to ensure a fair comparison.